merie-san/ADAS/README.md

 # ADAS
-university project for Operating Systems
+university project for Operating Systems: emulation of an automomous guiding system using C.